Guide to Balsamic Vinegar

 The history

 Grapes and their juice, in one form or another, have been a staple on Italian tables since ancient times.
-Saba (cooked grape must) was mentioned by Latin writers Virgil and Pliny the Elder, who recommended it as a sweet alternative to honey.
+Latin writers Virgil and Pliny the Elder mentioned saba (cooked grape must) as a sweet alternative to honey.
 Today, saba crops up in traditional recipes around Italy, but its primary use is for making balsamic vinegar here in Emilia Romagna.

 In 1967 the Consorteria dell’Aceto Balsamico Tradizionale association was founded to promote balsamic vinegar and organize events and initiatives, including an annual competition.
 Each year, the winning balsamics are proclaimed during St John’s Day celebrations on 24 June in the village of Spilamberto.